ruff-lang/ruff-lang.org/content/specification.md

 Lightweight threads are used for concurrency, also known as coroutines, green threads, and fibers.
 The runtime handles all concurrency tasks and exposes a simple interface with fibers.
 Messages can be shared across fibers using queues.

-You can start a new concurrent task with `fiber`.
+You can start a new concurrent task with `spawn`.

 ```
-(fiber
+(spawn
   (while true
     (sleep 10)
     (println "brr")))